 The knee-jerk reaction to the prospect of a Lyndon Baines Johnson biopic might be winces among some older filmgoers who were part of the anti-war generation, as LBJ escalated our Vietnam involvement.
 But LBJ the movie is a hugely accomplished, researched and continually gripping drama that focuses on Johnson in the early ’60s when he became the major force behind the enactment of the historic 1964 Civil Rights Act that Congress had rejected for decades.

 It was in 1960 that Presidential candidate John F. Kennedy (Jeffrey Donovan) tapped Johnson (Woody Harrelson), the former influential Democratic majority leader, to be his VP running mate, a gesture strongly opposed by Kennedy’s equally ambitious younger brother Robert (Michael Stahl-David, in an eerily convincing role).
 Also immediately established is Kennedy’s determination to finally get the Civil Rights bill passed.

 With Kennedy’s victory, LBJ discovers that the role of VP carries little power (underscored by a committee meeting he convenes to which the important players send their flunkies).
-With RFK installed as his brother’s Attorney General, longhorns are locked: RFK, a determined liberal from great wealth and an Ivy League education, views LBJ as a West Texas bumpkin with accompanying Southern flaws, and LBJ isn’t blind to such elitist prejudices.
+With RFK installed as his brother’s Attorney General, longhorns are locked: RFK, a determined liberal from great wealth and an Ivy League education, views LBJ as a South Texas bumpkin with accompanying Southern flaws, and LBJ isn’t blind to such elitist prejudices.
 But it’s LBJ who can more cunningly play people and who has the power base.

 Via a convincing re-enactment, archival footage and well-timed flashbacks, the film portrays the assassination of JFK convincingly.
 Even in the immediate aftermath before LBJ is sworn in as President on the plane back to D.C., he and RFK are at each other again, squabbling about details of the transition.